 - Wait Till Your Father Gets Home has Harry decide to buy a new car, and he finally buys one from a crooked dealer who has a horrible service department and sells car equipped with defective parts.

-- Flim and Flam from My Little Pony: Friendship Is Magic, who started off as a Shout-Out to Robert Preston's character from The Music Man.
+- My Little Pony: Friendship Is Magic: Flim and Flam start off as a Shout-Out to Robert Preston's character from The Music Man.
 They're charming, fast-talking, and will sell anything for a quick bit, including "health tonic" that may or may not simply be apple juice and beet leaves.
 Subverted with the Cider Squeezy 6000, which actually was a legitimate, working machine.

-- In the Gravity Falls episode "Little Dipper", it turns out that selling used cars is what Gideon's dad Bud Gleeful does for a living.
+- In "Little Dipper", it turns out that selling used cars is what Gideon's dad Bud Gleeful does for a living.
 "Engine possum at no extra charge!"